 1. Guest posting

-As a guest post contributor, you can usually put one link in your bio at the end of the article, which gives you your backlink, but if you can, and it’s relevant, you could add a couple of links to pages on your site in the body of your article.
+As a guest post contributor, you can usually put one link in your bio at the end of the article, which gives you your backlink, but if you can, and it’s relevant, you could add a couple of links to pages on your site in the body of your blog post or article.

 Find sites who will accept guest posts by checking where your competitors are guest posting, as those sites are just as likely to accept a post from you.
 You can also search for ‘guest post + your subject’ to find pages of sites that will accept them.